-Théodore Bluche < theodore.bluche@gmail.com >
+Théodore Bluche <tb@a2ia.com>

-PhD defended at Université Paris-Sud in 2015

-Deep Neural Networks

-for Large Vocabulary Handwritten Text Recognition
+PhD defended at Université Paris-Sud last year Deep Neural Networks for Large Vocabulary Handwritten Text Recognition

-Now working as a Reasearch Engineer at a2ia in Paris

-- ... automatic document processing (handwriting recognition and more...)

-- ... part of the research team (6 people)

-- ... implementation of new neural networks
+Now working as a Reasearch Engineer at a2ia in Paris ... automatic document processing (handwriting recognition and more...) ... part of the research team (6 people) ... implementation of new neural networks

-- ... improving the speed and accuracy of production models

-- ... build the models of tomorrow
+... improving the speed and accuracy of production models ... build the models of tomorrow